janicemv/certificate-generator/README.md

 4. The generated certificates will be stored in `certificates_docx/` and `certificates_pdf/`.

 ## Notes
 - Uncomment line 44 and comment the following lines to check the output before generating the files.
 If the response is correct, uncomment the code to generate your certificates normally.
-Otherwise, fix the placeholders to match the cript.
+Otherwise, fix the placeholders to match the script.
 - A delay (`time.sleep(2)`) is added before converting to PDF to ensure the DOCX file is saved properly.
 - To ensure images are correctly placed, I had to insert the signature as a watermark in the template.
 Future versions will address this issue by enabling direct image insertion into the DOCX template.